brunomaga/brunomaga.github.io/_posts/2018-02-17-Supervised-Learning.md

 ### Text Embedding

-Most (or all!) learning methods require some kind of numerical representation of the input space.
-The main question is then: how can a model learn from text?
-The answer is simple: by **embedding** our textual representation into a fixed-size numerical vector space, and use the new vector and input and output of our model.
+All learning methods require some kind of numerical representation of the input space.
+Booleans are converted to 0 or 1s, labelling of input samples according to different sets is represented by fixed-size weighted input vector (or binning, where each position of the vector represents the weight of a sample on each class), etc. On textual representations, where inputs have different lenghts, the solution relies on **embedding** our textual representation into a fixed-size numerical vector space, and use the new vector and input and output of our model.
 For the curious ones, here are some embedding techniques:
 - [Bag of words](https://en.wikipedia.org/wiki/Bag-of-words_model).
 Each word is represented by an index in a vocabulary of words.
 - The Co-occurence Matrix, where $n_{ij}$ holds contexts where word $i$ is used along word $j$;
   - We can use the previous method of matrix factorization to predict words co-occurence;